Type: Package

 Value

-TRUE if identical, FALSE otherwise (with diagnostics)
+TRUE if identical, FALSE otherwise.

 Examples